 From April to September: 6:30 a.m. – 7:30 p.m.,

-Being in the Church of Nativity, you might want to visit The Mosque of Omar, which is the only mosque in the Old City of Bethlehem.
-The current mosque was built in 1860 in honor of Omar Ibn Elkhatab, the Muslim Caliph who conquered the Byzantine Empire in the 7th century.
+While in the Church of Nativity, you might want to visit The Mosque of Omar, the only mosque in the Old City of Bethlehem.
+The current mosque was built in 1860 in honour of Omar Ibn Elkhatab, the Muslim Caliph who conquered the Byzantine Empire in the 7th century.

 Opening Hours:

-Another historical religious place you can visit is the Greek Mar Saba Orthodox monastery.
-It is a monastery overlooking the Kidron Valley between Bethlehem and the dead sea.
-It is considered one of the oldest inhabited monasteries in the world that have also maintained its ancient traditions.
+Another historical religious place you can visit is the Greek Mar Saba Orthodox Monastery.
+It is a monastery overlooking the Kidron Valley between Bethlehem and the Dead Sea.
+It is considered one of the oldest inhabited monasteries in the world and has maintained its ancient traditions.

 One other Christian traditional place you do not want to miss visiting is the Chapel of Milk Grotto.
 It is said that the existing catholic chapel was built in 1872.
 According to Christian tradition, it is said that it is the place where the Holy Family found refuge during the Massacre of the Innocents.
-The place contains three caves that are visited by some couples hoping to cure infertility.
-That is because of the foretold story that a”drop of milk” of the Virgin Mary fell on the floor of the cave and changed its colour to white.
-It is also where the name the chapel comes from.
+The place contains three caves visited by some couples hoping to cure infertility.
+That is because of the foretold story that a”drop of milk” of the Virgin Mary fell on the cave floor and changed its colour to white.
+It is also where the name of the chapel comes from.

 Historical Landmarks in Bethlehem

-Bethlehem has several historical landmarks that date back centuries ago.
-You might want to start your visit with Manger Square which is located in the centre of Bethlehem.
-It is where the Church of the Nativity, Mosque of Omar, Peace Center, adding to multiple souvenir shops are located around its area.
+Bethlehem has several historical landmarks that date back centuries.
+You might want to start your visit with Manger Square, which is located in the centre of Bethlehem.
+It is where the Church of the Nativity, Mosque of Omar, Peace Center, and multiple souvenir shops are located.

-The square used to be a fruit and vegetable market during the Ottoman period.
-Currently, it is considered an important cultural and social location where different events, exhibitions, concerts, and gatherings are organized.
+The square was a fruit and vegetable market during the Ottoman period.
+Today, it is considered an important cultural and social location where different events, exhibitions, concerts, and gatherings are organized.

-Another must-see place is Solomon Pools which date back to over two thousand years.
-They are located in the south of Bethlehem.
-They contain three stone water basins, cut in the rock which were built during the reign of the Roman King Herod.
-They became associated with the History of Jerusalem over the course of history.
+Another must-see place is Solomon Pools, which dates back over two thousand years.
+They are located south of Bethlehem.
+They contain three stone water basins cut in the rock, built during the reign of Roman King Herod.
+Over the course of history, they became associated with the History of Jerusalem.

 Near the pools, you can also find the remains of Qal’at al Burak (translated as the castle of the pools).
-The castle was built by Sultan Murad in the 17th century for purpose of protecting the water source.
-It has maintained this role throughout the centuries.
-There is a beautiful landscape associated with the castle and the pools that consist of marvellous scenery of pine and cypress trees.
+Sultan Murad built the castle in the 17th century to protect the water source, and it has maintained this role throughout the centuries.
+The castle and the pools are associated with a beautiful landscape of pine and cypress trees.

-Other historical landmarks include Al-Ein (translated as water spring) which is the town’s main water reservoir.
-It dates back to the Mamluk era.
-Also, King David’s wells are located near the grounds of the Catholic Action Center.
+Other historical landmarks include Al-Ein (translated as water spring), the town’s main water reservoir, which dates back to the Mamluk era.
+King David’s wells are located near the grounds of the Catholic Action Center.

 Museums in Bethlehem

 There are two main Museums in Bethlehem; one Al Bad Museum.
-It is located in Fawagreh Street, Bethlehem.
-The museum holds archaeological artifacts depicting the process of Olive production.
+It is located on Fawagreh Street, Bethlehem.
+The museum holds archaeological artefacts depicting the process of Olive production.
 It is one of the most original traditions associated with Palestine.
-The museum’s exhibitions show the importance of the usage of olive oil in Palestinian daily life; for lamps, food, soap, cosmetics, and even medicine among other things.
-It is worth mentioning that the UNDP in coordination with the Greek Orthodox Society between 1998 and 2000 has joined in renovating the museum’s building.
+The museum’s exhibitions show the importance of the usage of olive oil in Palestinian daily life for lamps, food, soap, cosmetics, and even medicine, among other things.
+It is worth mentioning that the UNDP, in coordination with the Greek Orthodox Society between 1998 and 2000, has joined in renovating the museum’s building.

 Opening hours: